YoongeeYEO/finance_chatbot/README.md

 # AI Stock Analysis Chatbot

 The AI Stock Analysis Chatbot is an interactive tool designed to provide comprehensive stock analysis reports.
 By inputting a stock symbol and its corresponding name, users can receive detailed insights, including market trends, financial metrics, technical analysis, and recent news.
-This chatbot leverages advanced AI models to assist investors in making informed decisions.&#8203;:contentReference[oaicite:0]{index=0}
+This chatbot leverages advanced AI models to assist investors in making informed decisions.

 ## Features